sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

        https://webdav.grid.sara.nl/pnfs/grid.sara.nl/data/lsgrid/homer/
   # replace homer with your username, lsgrid with your VO and zap.tar with your local file

 The command will ask for the password of 'homer' on the command line.
-If you don't want to type the password each time, specify --netrc and store the password in the .netrc file in your home dir.
-Make sure it is not readable by others (chmod 600 .netrc).
+If you don't want to type the password each time, specify ``--netrc`` and store the password in the .netrc file in your home dir.
+Make sure it is not readable by others ($ chmod 600 .netrc).
 See 'man curl' for more details.

-It is possible to specify the password on the command line like this: --user homer:password.
-However, this should be avoided because it allows other local users to read the password with the 'ps' command.
+.. note:: It is possible to specify the password on the command line like this: ``--user homer:password``.
+However, for security reasons this should be avoided from share systems (like the UI) because it allows other local users to read the password with the 'ps' command.

 If on your system there are no Grid :abbr:`CA (Certificate Authority)` certificates available in /etc/grid-security/certificates/, you can install them by following these instructions: https://dist.eugridpma.info/distribution/igtf/, or you can specify --insecure to skip certificate checking (not recommended).